jonakieling/typo3-websocket-provider/README.md

 }
 ```

-Mark you component as public to make use of the Symfony dependency injection within it.
+Mark your component as public to make use of the Symfony dependency injection within it.
+Tag your component with `websocket.component` to register it with the WebSocket provider.

 _Configuration/Services.yaml_
 ```yaml